Where Did the Kinds Walk?

 One Story, Not Two

 The Diversification Series described diversification in time — founding genomes losing information through drift and selection, producing the observed species and their measured genetic distances.
-The Diaspora Series described dispersal in space — founding kinds walking corridors shaped by climate, filtered by environment, isolated by bridge closure.
+This Diaspora Series describes dispersal in space — founding kinds walking corridors shaped by climate, filtered by environment, isolated by bridge closure.

 They are not two stories.
 They are one story told from two angles.